jonathanwiesel/dotfiles/README.md

 ## Dash Docsets

-Dash doesn't support automatic provision so `dash-docsets` stores the ones I use.
+Dash doesn't support automatic provision so `.dash-docsets` stores the ones I use.

 Remember to install Alfred workflow from Dash settings.